rsthn/rose-api/README.md

 # Configuration

 Ensure you have a `rose-env` file on the root of this project with the name of the appropriate configuration environment to use (i.e. `dev`, `prod`, etc).
-Rose will load the `dev.conf`, `prod.conf` or whichever file you specify (along with `system.conf` by default) from the `rcore` folder.
-Additionally, edit the `rcore/*.conf` files to reflect the configuration of your system.
+Rose will load the `dev.conf`, `prod.conf` or whichever file you specify (along with `system.conf` by default) from the `conf` folder.
+Edit the conf files to reflect the configuration of your system.

 _Note that the `rose-env` file should not be commited to ensure it is never overwritten in destination servers._